cianyoung/data-warehouse-redshift/README.md

 ## Project Description

-* Build an ETL pipeline for a database hosted on RedShuft
+* Build an ETL pipeline for a database hosted on RedShift
 * Load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables

+## Files

+`create_cluster2.py`
+* Create IAM role, Redshift cluster, and provision connectivity from outside VPC
+* Pass `--delete` flag to delete resources

+`create_tables.py`
+* Drop and recreate tables

+`dwh.cfg`
+* Configure Redshift cluster and data import

+`etl.py`
+* Copy data to staging tables and insert into star schema fact and dimension tables

+`sql_queries.py`

+* Creating and dropping staging and star schema tables
+* Copy JSON data from S3 to Redshift staging tables
+* Insert data from staging tables to star schema fact and dimension tables